Free things to do and attractions in Glasgow

 4. Gallery of Modern Art (GoMA) Glasgow City Centre

 Found in the heart of Glasgow in Royal Exchange Square, GoMA provides a thought-provoking programme with displays of local and international artworks alongside temporary exhibitions and events with artists.
-Don't miss the permanent display that charts the building's history.
+Make sure you don't miss the permanent display that charts the building's history!

 Step inside the Victorian glasshouses to see exotic tree ferns, rare orchids and the national collection of begonias.
 There is a tearoom and if the weather is fine, there is usually a kiosk serving coffee and ice cream.